 Coronado Springs Resort Review

-For starters, Disney’s Coronado Springs is located off Buena Vista Drive and is considered an Animal Kingdom theme park hotel.
-The location is extremely close to Disney’s Animal Kingdom, and Blizzard Beach water park is located practically across the street.
-The area also provides quick access to off-property restaurants and groceries at the nearby Four Corners neighborhood off Highway 192.
+The location is extremely close to Disney’s Animal Kingdom.
+Additionally, Blizzard Beach water park is located practically across the street.
+This convenient location provides quick access to off-property restaurants and groceries at the nearby Four Corners neighborhood off Highway 192.

 Disney’s Coronado Springs Resort Address: